 Seawater Facility

-The Seawater Facility supports academic research and undergraduate teaching in environmental and life sciences.
-The facility is used by marine scientists at Macquarie University and their collaborative partners, to conduct controlled experiments and to house marine specimens.
+The Seawater Facility supports academic research and undergraduate teaching.
+It is used by marine scientists and their collaborative partners, to conduct controlled experiments and to house marine specimens.

 • Ocean change, ecology and conservation